A guided tour about the eventful history of the Sophiensæle from its construction in 1904/05 to the present day.

 A performative essay about the uncomfortable confrontation with our colonial history.

-A living archive of colonial legacy: In a multilingual performance of videos, scenes and live music, the audience is immersed in the experienced and narrated memories of a transnational ensemble.
+A living archive of colonial legacy: In a multilingual performance with videos and live music, the audience is immersed in the experienced and narrated memories of the young transnational ensemble.

-Based on the Hajusom ensemble's staging Azimut, the panel explores the question of how decolonial aesthetics could be introduced into theatre.
+Based on the Hajusom ensemble's staging Azimut, the panel explores the question of how decolonial strategies could be introduced into theatre.

 In a combination of lecture performance and pop-up restaurant, Leone Contini celebrates migrant societies using the example of culinary hybrid cuisine.